iviviano/Algorithms/QR Reconstruction/Notes.md

 >[!question]
 >Can we frame the directional sums as a linear equation in $GF(256)$?

-1. Add parity of directional sums to
+1. Add parity of directional sums to linear system